Audio/Video, Body‑Worn Camera/Video Camera – Public Records Act Request

 The body-worn cameras shall remain on throughout the entire shift and only be deactivated under certain circumstances such as when using the restroom or conducting a confidential interview.

-Body-worn cameras have been implemented at Richard J. Donovan Correctional Facility, Substance Abuse Treatment Facility (SATF), California Institution for Women (CIW), California State Prison-Corcoran (COR), and Kern Valley State Prison (KVSP).
+Body-worn cameras have been implemented at Richard J. Donovan Correctional Facility, Substance Abuse Treatment Facility (SATF), California Institution for Women (CIW), California State Prison-Corcoran (COR), California State Prison, Los Angeles County (LAC) and Kern Valley State Prison (KVSP).

 All body-worn camera footage will be retained for a minimum of 90 days.
 The recorded data may be preserved for a longer period of time as potential evidence in an investigation, or an administrative, civil, or criminal proceeding.

 Visuals and audio may be redacted from camera footage if the law prohibits disclosure of that information.
-Examples of information that may be redacted includes:
+Examples of information that may be redacted include:

 • the face or voice of the victim of rape or sexual assault,